Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

+where, $\mathcal{P} = \{p_1, p_2, \dots, p_m\}$ denote the prototype pool, and $\alpha_{ij}$ denote the assignment weight between feature $f(x)_i$ and prototype $p_j$.
 This formulation allows multiple prototypes to contribute jointly to each image region, capturing finer-grained patterns that may appear in medical data.

-ProtoPool improves flexibility by letting the model reuse prototypes for related structures, such as similar tissue textures across different MRI slices.
+ProtoPool reuses prototypes for related structures, such as similar tissue textures across different MRI slices.
 This pooling-based design helps maintain interpretability while providing a richer representation of complex anatomical variations.
-However, since prototypes are no longer strictly tied to a single image patch, ProtoPool explanations may be less localized compared to PPNet or EPPNet but offer greater generalization capacity.
+Since prototypes are no longer strictly tied to a single image patch, ProtoPool explanations may be less localized than those of PPNet or EPPNet, and it offers greater generalization. capacity.